orchidas/DiffGFDN/README.md

 Additionally, we have tools for generating a synthetic dataset of coupled rooms by shaping noise (see [gdalsanto/slope2noise](https://github.com/gdalsanto/slope2noise/blob/main/config/rir_synthesis_coupled_room.yml)).

-To generate your own datasets,
+To generate your own synthetic datasets,
 - Set up the submodules (see [CONTRIBUTING.md](CONTRIBUTING.md)).
 - Navigate to `submodules/slope2rir` and run `python3 main.py -c <config_path>`.
 An example of a config file to generate a coupled room dataset is available [here]( submodules/slope2rir/config/rir_synthesis_coupled_room_single_batch.yml).